jmyers7/book/_sources/chapters/12-models.md

 \bb_3^\intercal = \begin{bmatrix} b_{31} & \cdots & b_{34} \end{bmatrix}.
 $$

-One now sees that the activations of the first and third neurons combine to form the decision boundary of the entire network, as shown earlier.
 The shapes of these activations are even more refined than those in the previous hidden layer, taking on more of the shape of the data.
+The job of the final link function

+$$
+\phi = \sigma(\bz_3^\intercal \bw_4 + b_4)
+$$

+is to combine these activations to produce an output probability $\phi$.
 Interestingly, the second and fourth neurons appear to be inactive, at least in the region of parameter space containing the dataset.
 One might "prune" inactive neurons from the network _after_ training, but care must be exercised in "pruning" _before_ training.
 Indeed, even if a neuron is ultimately inactive in the trained network, it may play a nontrivial role _during_ training, and the effect of its removal is, in general, difficult to estimate.